 To me it’s funny how Butter could be out there getting down and dirty with wild asparagus (Asparagus officinalis) for all this time when in my world, wild asparagus has always been the stuff of legend.

 It reads like a fairytale in Euell Gibbon’s book, Stalking the Wild Asparagus (1962), which is not only the title of his historic wild edible manifesto but also a chapter.
-I was a young woman when I first read his account—how, as a boy en route to fishing, the young Euell stumbles upon wild asparagus growing in clumps alongside an irrigation ditch, then spends a blissful week collecting it and bringing it home for his family, a true provider.
-Before another spring, however, his parents move them to a “high, dry plateau farther west” and “I was a middle-aged man before I saw wild asparagus again,” he writes.
+I was a young woman when I first read his account—how, as a boy en route to fishing, the young Euell stumbled upon wild asparagus growing in clumps alongside an irrigation ditch, then spent a blissful week collecting it and bringing it home for his family, a true provider.
+Before another spring, however, his parents moved them to a “high, dry plateau farther west” and “I was a middle-aged man before I saw wild asparagus again.”

 Oh, the tragedy of it!
 And, if Euell Gibbons couldn’t find wild asparagus for decades, how was I to do it?
 Of course what I didn’t realize was how ubiquitous wild asparagus truly is—as long as you’re looking for it in the right place, that is.

 Wild asparagus does not grow deep in a virgin forest, along a creek running through said forest, or high up in the mountains.
 It is a lover of fields and agricultural places, fence posts and hedgerows, neighbor to the selfsame Asparagus ancestors once tended by human hand—after all, wild asparagus, Gibbons says for the U.S., “is exactly the same species as the cultivated varieties.”

 I saw some once, a few years ago, when a friend pointed out the car window towards the tall, fern-like foliage of over-mature asparagus spears growing on a field-adjacent roadside in Ithaca, New York—but then, zoom!
 It was gone.